 National Τheatre of Northern Greece inaugurates the opening of its Digital Library at the foyer of the Royal Theatre, a venue of sophisticated aesthetics, where guests can have electronic access to the Performance Archive of NTNG and its rich electronic collection of documents and artworks.

-- 6,606 pages from 1,789 play texts with hand notes by directors, stage managers, technicians, prompters)
+- 9,310 pages and 26 pdf files from 2,452 play texts with hand notes by directors, stage managers, technicians, prompters)

 A large part of the aforementioned electronic collections was put together three years ago with the digitalization of the Artistic Archive of the NTNG.
 With the set up of the Interactive Application these collections have been corrected, enriched and transferred to a new data bank so that they can be displayed today in the Digital Library.

 Finally, it should be stressed out that the 67,985 electronic files displayed today through the Interactive Application of the Digital Library are constantly enriched. as the Interactive Application is updated on a daily basis together with the theatre website.

 The electronis collections created wholly in this framework originated from the digitalization of the Drama School Library and the Theatre Archive Library.

 The Drama School Library:

 The Drama School Library has digitized, classified and kept in archive 2,028 books (Theatre plays, Performance programmes, Publications on Theatre, Art and History).
 These books have been analytically documented so that both the Drama School students as well as the visitors of the Electronic Library can start any kind of bibliographical search tracing easily the books they wish.

 After the completion of its digitisation, the Drama School Library has been organised and resumed its operation with electronic means.
 Two computers with access to the Internet and the Interactive Application have been installed and the students can surf the Net from Moni Lazariston both looking into the books saved there as well as into the entire Performance Archive of the NTNG Digital Library.

 The Archive Library